Our plastic surgeons perform breast lift surgery in Calgary to reshape the breasts and reposition the areolas for a more youthful breast appearance.

-Begin your personal transformation by requesting a consultation online to meet privately with one of our plastic surgeons, or call our office at (403) 452-7953 to schedule an appointment.
+You can start your personal transformation by requesting a consultation online to meet privately with one of our plastic surgeons or call our office at (403) 452-7953 to schedule an appointment.

 The breast lift procedure is performed under general anesthesia.
 It can be performed as an individual procedure or in conjunction with breast augmentation if breast volume is also a concern.
 During the breast lift procedure, the skin below the breast is generally removed to excise excess skin from the area.
-The nipple is then moved higher up on the breast to better situate it in relation to the new breast positioning.
-The skin above the breast is pulled around to create a swell and to tighten the remaining area of skin around the glands and fatty tissue of the breast for a more youthful appearance.
+The nipple is then moved higher up on the breast to better situate it with the new breast positioning.
+Next, the skin above the breast is pulled around to create a swell and to tighten the remaining area of skin around the glands and fatty tissue of the breast for a more youthful appearance.
 The areolas can also be resized if necessary.
-Some doctors may also place small drains to help reduce swelling for the first day or so following surgery; these drains will be removed soon after in a follow-up visit less than three days after surgery.
+Some doctors may also place small drains to help reduce swelling for the first day or so following surgery; these drains will be removed in a follow-up visit less than three days after surgery.

-The full recovery time after a breast lift is usually around a month, but patients can generally return to normal activity after 10 to 14 days.
-A supportive bra must be worn everyday for the full recovery period to ensure proper healing.
+The total recovery time after a breast lift is usually around a month, but patients can generally return to regular activity after 10 to 14 days.
+A supportive bra must be worn every day for the entire recovery period to ensure proper healing.
 Pain medication is prescribed for the week following surgery, as well as antibiotics to reduce the likelihood of infection.
-Although scarring is likely, most of the scars associated with breast lift surgery are readily hidden by a normal bra.
-These scars will fade over time to become almost invisible to the naked eye.
+Although scarring is likely, a regular bra readily hides most scars associated with breast lift surgery.
+These scars will fade to become almost invisible to the naked eye over time.